kirtanp8/Pokemon-Space-Invaders-PROJECT1/README.md

 ```
 **Shooter-Movement**

-When adding and testing the function below, my game was starting to feel like an actual game as I could move the Shooter from side to side and then of course the `fireShot()` function
+When adding and testing the function below, my game was starting to feel like an actual game as I could move the Shooter from side to side and then of course the `fireShot()` function allowed me to shoot but it was implemented in a little later.

 ```
 function handleKeyUp(event) {